ernzo/godot-4-appodeal-editor-plugin/README.md

-# Appodeal Plugin for Godot GameEngine
+# (Work In Progress!)
+Appodeal Plugin for Godot 4
+For Godot 3 version see the [original repository](https://github.com/DmitriiFeshchenko/godot-appodeal-editor-plugin)

 Stable version of Godot Appodeal Plugin is 2.0.0.